leandroruiz96/behaviors/README.md

 ## ViewPager Progress

-One of the simplest yet common animation is this one.
+One of the simplest yet common animations is this one.
 A ProgressBar that reacts on ViewPager scroll events.

 ![ViewPagerProgress](https://i.imgur.com/yaeaLfU.gif)